by Tessa Hall, Alan Manning & Madeleine Sumption

 3. What might future emigration look like?

-The main purpose of our model is to project future emigration (rather than immigration, which we assume mostly remains at 2022 levels), and thus understand what may happen to net migration.
+The main purpose of our model is to project future emigration (rather than immigration) and thus understand what may happen to net migration.

 - We adjust the work visa stay rate upwards substantially from past levels to account for the rising share of Skilled Worker route grants and the declining share of intracompany transfers.